 Considering the subject of this post there really is only one place for us to suggest – The Pig Hotel in Brockenhurst.
 This country house hotel is part of a family of The Pig hotels and prides itself on comfy, shabby chic rooms and incredibly fresh food.
 Sadly I’ve not been lucky enough to stay there yet.

 I have wandered around Brockenhurst though and it’s super cute.
-You might also want to consider Carey’s Manor which has a great spa and I have spent the day there.
-See my review of that on Differentville’s sister blog NYNHB.
+You might also want to consider Carey’s Manor which has a great spa and I have spent the day there being royally pampered.
+Their Thai restaurant is also really good.

 Share This Post